 |Consultancy and Professional Development Program|

-This program provides contracts for consultancies and professional development opportunities that--in addition to any other outcomes--will create case studies of issues, challenges, organizations, or events in the folk and traditional arts field, or descriptions of best practices in some area of folk and traditional arts work, that AFS will share on its web site.
+This program provides contracts for consultancies and professional development opportunities that—in addition to any other outcomes—will create case studies of issues, challenges, organizations, or events in the folk and traditional arts field, or descriptions of best practices in some area of folk and traditional arts work, that AFS will share here.
+(Links to the reports submitted in past years of the program are below these guidelines.)

 A report from Robert Baron on the 2013 conference of the Société Internationale d'Ethnologie et de Folklore, and on European heritage studies today